bkojusner/crypotoScripts/README.md

-# CTFtools
+# CTFscripts
-Things I use frequently

-Includes:
-Crypto (for now)
+A few scripts that I used for come crypto things that I refer to frequently